TOGoS/DeepFreezerJS/README.md

 frozenPizza.toppings.push({"name": "Olives"}); // an error!
 Pizza's frozen pizza.toppings.push({"name": "Olives"}); // Also an error!
 That's the same instance as frozenPizza.
+// We could have passed 'true' as a second parameter to 'freeze' to indicate
+// 'disallow freezing in place'

 var thawedPizza = DeepFreezer.thaw(pizza);